siglens/siglens-docs/README.md

 ## How to Contribute

 If you've encountered any inaccuracy or have suggestion on we can make the documentations better, please open an issue on the [siglens-docs issue tracker](https://github.com/siglens/siglens-docs/issues), or let us about the request on [Slack](https://www.siglens.com/slack.html).

+Before you start contributing to SigLens Documentation, here are a few things you should know:

+- **Markdown**: Our documentation is written in Markdown.
+Familiarity with Markdown syntax is helpful but not required.
+- **Git and GitHub**: Contributions are made via GitHub.
+A basic understanding of how to fork a repository, create branches, and submit pull requests is necessary.
+- Foundational understanding of **SigLens** and **observability** would be beneficial.

 To contribute to the SigLens Documentation, follow these steps: